-These four seasons fingerprint art cards adorable and a great way to have your toddlers create something special.
+These four seasons' fingerprint art cards are adorable and a great way to have your toddlers create something special.

 What is more fun than a duck race?
 Get the squeeze bottles out or use a long spoon to push your ducks along.

-Stickers are an amazing fine motor tool with toddlers.
+Stickers are an amazing fine motor tool for toddlers.
 This ladybug sticker activity is perfect.

 Is your yard filled with dandelions?
 This is a really simple and cute activity for toddlers using dandelions.

 5 || Cotton Ball Smash from Teaching Mama